MayCXC/Complexity/README.md

 All eight dowels are removed.

 ## hall-effect-lock
-This program uses the same logic as hall-effect-light to open a hidden door lock when all four pictures hang on the right pegs.
+This program uses the same logic as hall-effect-light to open a hidden door lock when all four pictures hang on certain pegs.

 ### Win Condition
-Pictures hang in order, by number of penguins:
+Pictures hang in the correct position.
+By number of penguins:
 ```
 1 4
 3 2